ADA Rights Defense Attorney

 Fighting for Businesses in Palm Beach, Broward & Miami-Dade Counties

-At NK Legal Group, our Americans with Disabilities Act (“ADA”) litigation attorneys have litigated more than 500 federal ADA lawsuits.
+At the Law Offices of Nolan Klein, our Americans with Disabilities Act (“ADA”) litigation attorneys have litigated more than 500 federal ADA lawsuits.
 We have the knowledge, experience, strength and skill to defend and represent your interests in any Americans with Disabilities Act lawsuit that has been filed against you.

 Watch our managing partner, Nolan Klein, discuss ADA lawsuits with Anderson Cooper on 60 Minutes: